jookie/PhotoDrone/README.md

 # Software as a Service (SaaS)

 ## 🗒️ Answer
-1. Software as a Service (SaaS) cloud computing model where software applications are hosted and provided to users over the internet, typically on a subscription basis [[1](https://www.techtarget.com/searchcloudcomputing/definition/Software-as-a-Service)].
+1. Software as a Service (SaaS) cloud computing model where your software applications are hosted and provided to users over the internet, typically on a subscription basis [[1](https://www.techtarget.com/searchcloudcomputing/definition/Software-as-a-Service)].
 2. Users access SaaS applications through web browsers, mobile apps, or thin clients, eliminating the need for on-premises software installation and maintenance [[2](https://www.ibm.com/topics/saas)].

 ## 🌐 Sources